PaperPrototype/Intro-Coding-and-Computers/5 - Arrays + Addresses/Lecture/english.md

 }
 ```

-Just so you know, argc doesn't start counting at 0.
-If we put 2 arguments (including the command to run the program) then argc will be 2.
+Just so you know, `argc` doesn't start counting at 0.
+If we put 2 arguments (including the command to run the program) then `argc` will be 2 (so if your using `argc` to stop yourself from offsetting outside of an array you will need to subtract 1 from `argc`, since offsets start counting from 0 and not 1).

 In the above code we print an error message and "return" an error code of 1 if no argument was given.